 Superfund Research Program

 Grant Number: P42ES004940

-UA SRP researchers work seamlessly with the Research Translation, Community Engagement, and Training Cores to support the dynamic translation of their research to communities adjacent to Superfund sites, to federal and state stakeholders, and to the mining industry.
-They will also continue to develop complementary initiatives, such as the Center for Environmentally Sustainable Mining, an industry-academic cooperative that is allowing the researchers to move research results into the field in real-time.
-The principle guiding the UA SRP is that the research is innovative in the sense of advancing individual scientific fields, but that more importantly, it also innovates change in industry-wide practices used in mining to improve environment/ecosystem preservation and to protect human health.
+To further its impact, the UA SRP continues to develop complementary initiatives, such as the Center for Environmentally Sustainable Mining, an industry-academic cooperative to move research results into the field in real time.
+The principle guiding the UA SRP is that its research should be innovative in advancing individual scientific fields.
+More importantly, it should transform industry-wide practices in mining to improve environment/ecosystem preservation and protect human health.